ray-project/ray/doc/source/ray-observability/getting-started.rst

 .. note::

   The metrics view required the Prometheus and Grafana setup.
-See :ref:`Ray Metrics <ray-metrics>` to learn how to set up Prometheus and Grafana.
+See :ref:`Configuring and Managing the Dashboard <observability-configure-manage-dashboard>` to learn how to set up Prometheus and Grafana.

 The metrics view lets you view visualizations of the time series metrics emitted by Ray.